-OneRED: High-Impact Leadership Program is a new strategic growth opportunity for high-potential, non-aligned Rutgers staff leaders.
-Sponsored by the Rutgers Senior Leadership Team, it's designed to create a network of leaders with a university-wide, “One Rutgers” perspective, who will play critical roles in shaping the future of the university.
+The OneRED: High-Impact Leadership Program is a strategic growth opportunity for high performing, high potential Director level and above Rutgers staff leaders.
+Offered in partnership with University Human Resources, Division of Continuing Studies, and Institutional Planning & Operations, it is designed to create a network of leaders with a university-wide, “One Rutgers” perspective, who will play critical roles in shaping the future of the university.

-The OneRED: High-Impact Leadership Program combines classroom-based networking and instruction with focused online activities and multiple opportunities to assess and apply leadership styles and strengths.
-It is designed to build the leadership and professional competencies introduced this year as a foundation of the Rutgers Performance Management program.
+The OneRED: High-Impact Leadership Program combines networking and instruction with focused activities and multiple opportunities to assess and apply leadership styles and strengths.
+It is designed to build the Leadership competencies that Rutgers has identified, which define the qualities of exemplary leaders and align to our value propositions.

-- Executive Coaching – Maximize their personal and professional potential
+- Executive Coaching – Maximize personal and professional potential

-- Leadership Tools and Resources – Guidance in creating career goals, increasing self-awareness, and enhancing their leadership development plan
+- Leadership Assessments, Tools, and Resources – Increase self-awareness, gain insight into leadership styles and strengths, and enhance leadership development plan

-- Enhanced Leadership Skills – Improved development and expansion of leadership abilities
+- Enhanced Leadership Skills – Improve development and expansion of leadership abilities

 Program Time Commitment